Joint Medical Program

-The University of Newcastle and the University of New England jointly offer the Bachelor of Medicine (BMed) as a five year undergraduate degree referred to as the Joint Medical Program (JMP).
+The University of Newcastle and the University of New England jointly offer a five year qualifying medical degree, the Joint Medical Program (JMP).

 The JMP is an expansion of the highly successful University of Newcastle Bachelor of Medicine program in partnership with the University of New England, Hunter New England Local Health Network and Central Coast Local Health Network.